matplotlib/matplotlib/doc/faq/virtualenv_faq.rst

 Other frameworks are harder to install into a virtual environment.
 There are at least two possible ways to get access to these in a virtual environment.

-You can pass the ``--system-site-packages`` option to virtualenv when creating an environment.
+One often suggested solution is to use the ``--system-site-packages`` option to virtualenv when creating an environment.
 This adds all system wide packages to the virtual environment.
 However, this breaks the isolation between the virtual environment and the system install.
+Among other issues it result in hard to debug problems with system packages shadowing the enviroment packages.
-If you use `virtualenvwrapper
-<https://virtualenvwrapper.readthedocs.org/>`_  this can be toggled with the
+If you use `virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/>`_ this can be toggled with the ``toggleglobalsitepackages`` command.
-``toggleglobalsitepackages`` command.

 Alternatively you can manually symlink the GUI frameworks into the environment.
 I.e. to use PyQt5 you should symlink ``PyQt5`` and ``sip`` from your system